boudewijndanser/Pizza-Configurator/README.md

 > Assignment made for Codaisseur
 <br />Highest score of the class, 11 out of 12 points

 The goal of this assignment was to get more familiar with forms, radio buttons, checkboxes and Material UI while using React / Redux.
-The Redux state contained the state of the pizza.
-The price was calculated and updated based on the information from the Redux state.
-Al pizza desciptions, prices, etc were loaded from an external file.

 ## With the endproduct a user could: